cswinter/LocustDB/README.md

 - All data is append only and can only be deleted/expired in bulk.
 - LocustDB does not support queries that cannot be evaluated independently by each node (large joins, complex subqueries, precise set sizes, precise top n).

-## Support for cost-ineffective or specialised hardware
+## Support for cost-inefficient or specialised hardware
 LocustDB does not run on GPUs.

 [blogpost]: TODO